 Breeding dogs has been a passion for people through many centuries.
 Part art, part science, and total devotion, breeding will show you all the best in the human-and-dog bond.
 It is exciting and challenging.

 Breeding purebred dogs is also time consuming, expensive, and, occasionally, heartbreaking.
-If you go forward, your underlying purpose should be to improve the breed — not just increase its numbers.
+If you go forward with breeding dogs, your underlying purpose should be to improve the breed—not just increase its numbers.

-Breeding a litter should begin with knowledge.
-Responsible breeders devote time to learning as much as they can about their breed, about canine health and training, and about AKC rules.
+Breeding a litter of puppies should begin with knowledge.
+Responsible dog breeders devote time to learning as much as they can about their breed, about canine health and training, and about AKC rules.
 How can you become an expert?

-Study your breed standard.
-This is the official version of the “perfect” breed specimen and should be the starting place for any breeder.
-The AKC offers breed videos with real-life examples, and many parent clubs offer more detailed, illustrated versions of their standards for more in-depth research.
+This is the official version of the “perfect” breed specimen and should be the starting reference point for any dog breeder.
+The AKC offers a “Meet the Breed” video for AKC-recognized dog breeds that shows real-life examples of excellent dogs, and many AKC parent clubs offer more detailed, illustrated versions of their standards for more in-depth research.

-Attend dog events.
-Watch dogs in action and study the pedigrees of those you like.
-Ask questions of breeders involved in your breed.
-Research your breed by visiting the breed’s national parent club website.
-Find and attend a local club meeting to meet other breeders.
+Watch dogs in action and study the pedigrees of the dogs you like.
+Ask questions of dog breeders involved in your breed.
+Research your breed by visiting the breed’s national parent club website or social media accounts.
+Find and attend a local club meeting to meet other breeders and owners.

-Read, read, read!
-Your library and bookstore are invaluable sources of information about canine health and breeding.
+Your local library and bookstores are invaluable sources of information about canine health and dog breeding.
 Some books, including the Complete Dog Book and American Kennel Club Dog Care and Training, are available in the AKC Store.
 The AKC Gazette and other dog magazines have informative articles about breeding as well.
+Dive into Amazon or other online retailers to find titles about your specific dog breed, or in-depth books about canine reproduction.

 The motto of the responsible breeder of purebred dogs is “Breed to Improve.”

 Every dog is the best dog in the world to its owner.
-Responsible breeders, however, know to avoid “kennel blindness” — in other words, they take a step back and honestly evaluate the good and bad points of their dogs before making the decision to breed.
-The goal of breeding, after all, is to produce a better dog and a quality pet.
+Responsible dog breeders, however, know to avoid “kennel blindness.”
+In other words, they take a step back and honestly evaluate the good and bad points of their dogs before making the decision to breed.
+The goal of dog breeding, after all, is to produce a better dog and a quality pet.

 Examine your dog carefully.
 Recognize its flaws.
 If you decide to continue with the breeding process, look for a mate that will eliminate or balance those flaws.
 The national parent club for your breed may also provide assistance.